Table of Contents

 Termination of Parental Rights

 As stated above, in order to proceed with an Adoption in Arizona, the biological parents’ rights to their child must be severed.
-This is referred to as Termination of Parental Rights in Arizona.
+This is referred to as Termination of Parental Rights in Arizona which can be voluntary or involuntary.
 This process is governed by Arizona Revised Statute §8-531 through §8-544.
 Even though Arizona has established statutory authority, we are still governed by constitutional principles which have been expanded upon by the U.S. Supreme Court.

 The U.S. Supreme Court has held in Stanley v.
 Illinois that the interest of a parent in the companionship, care, and custody of their child is a fundamental liberty interest deserving of deference and protection absent a powerful countervailing interest.
 However, the Supreme Court went on to rule in Quillon v.
 Walcott that this is true, unless the parent has never borne any significant responsibility for the child or functioned as part of the child’s family, in which case they have no cognizable interest to assert or protect.
 The Supreme Court next went on to rule, in Smith v.
 Organization of Foster Families, that the Due Process Clause of the U.S. Constitution would be offended if the State were to attempt to force the break-up of a natural family, over the objection of the parents and their children, without some showing of “unfitness” and for the sole reason that to do so was thought to be “in the child’s best interest.”